RiL3z/RiL3z.github.io/_posts/2019-03-04-After-Action-Report.md

 Other than those three deviations, I stayed pretty tried and true to my plans for the most part.
 Today was a pretty solid day as far as sticking to the plan.

 ## Lessons Learned
 1. If I'm going to write an *after action report* at the end of the day I need to schedule it into my plan so I'm not up past my bed-time writing sloppy slosh like this.
+I broke my rule of no screens before bed because of this lack of planning.
 2. Nerds make me cringe but the free beer made the "Barcamp" worth it.